manikandansv/madhi-design/design/hld/HLD_Phase1_Intake_Milestones.md

 Responsibilities, inputs/outputs, and key tradeoffs for the six modules that make up Phase 1.
 This is the design to confirm before moving to LLD.
 Nothing here is code.

+Madhi's product scope is broader than intake + milestone generation: it is a life-planning and decision-support system.
+One of its value-adds is scenario-based investment planning guidance across asset classes such as equities, mutual funds, gold, real estate, debt, and emergency cash.
+This guidance is explicitly framed as planning support and scenario analysis, not as regulated financial advice or a direct personal investment recommendation.

+---

+## Product scope guardrail

+**Advisory boundary:** Madhi may suggest allocation ranges and investment scenarios, but it must not present a portfolio as a definitive instruction.
+Every allocation suggestion must show:
+- the assumptions used (risk profile, goal horizon, liquidity needs, monthly investable capacity)
+- that it is a scenario estimate, not a regulated recommendation
+- the user is still expected to validate the output before acting

+The product's core trust model is: structured planning support with explainable reasoning, not black-box financial certainty.

 ---

 ## System boundary